bobev18/stujeditor/README.md

    - all added to single group, and disabled/hidden dependent on the "sub" type (reuse layout)
    - have separate groups with "sub" type specific layout, and load only the relevant group (more granularity -- may allow for DDI subclasses)
  - A: Have the common fields in one group, and the fields that differ in "sub" type specific layouts/groups
+***
+ - Q: How to implement Undo if triggered on after element change (i.e. Save)
+   - undo all changes made since prior Save
+   - undo just last field change
+ - A: If you apply undo just to the last field, you can keep using Undo to revert all changes for that element i.e. covers both use cases; Alternatively provide two separate undo flavours - 'undo' & 'undo element';
+ - Q: Should there be multi-select edit, where each field change is applied to all selected fields, while fields that are not altered remain different for the different elements.
+ - A: Sure, why not.
+Especially if Undo works.

 #### OTHER CONSIDERATIONS
 There are too many design issues that creep from the XML structure into the object structure.
 I should create an alternative, using my structures, and adjust the XML feed as needed once I get to that point.